arungop/ambedkar_books/README.md

 * Look beyond wordcloud

-If you find this initiative interesting, then why not consider to the project.
+If you find this initiative interesting, then why not consider contributing to the project.